 Specify the name and port of the mail server.

-Email Type : Indicates whether the connection to mail server will be encrypted or will not be encrypted.
-(For example: SMTP, SMTPS).
+Email Type : Indicates the type of mail email despatching (For example: SMTP, SMTPS).

 TLS Enabled : Option to enable Transport Layer Security (TLS).